mihika27/ManageMate/README.md

 # ManageMate
 Built an reliable partner in organizing tasks, managing teams, and achieving project goals , made using MERN stack.

+With features designed for task management, team coordination, and real-time updates, ManageMate streamlines workflows and enhances productivity.
+Its intuitive interface ensures that managing tasks, setting deadlines, and monitoring progress is seamless, allowing you to focus on achieving project goals with ease.

 ## Setup instruction

 - Step 1: Install dependencies/node_module